 The Final Message

 In short, you are guaranteed to earn at least a little more, and sometimes a lot more, points on the same purchases that you would make with the Southwest card, and you can do a lot more with them.
 But you can still turn those Ultimate Rewards points into Rapid Rewards points if you want.
 I’m not here to argue that Rapid Rewards is a bad program–in fact it’s a very good one.
-But I don’t think the Southwest Rapid Rewards Visa is a card that belongs in your wallet given that another Chase product can do as good a job or better.
+I just don’t think the Southwest Rapid Rewards Visa is a card that belongs in your wallet given that another Chase product can do as good a job or better.